-Websites in those days were mostly static brochures, consisting of a few pages, maybe 5 at most.
-But I envisioned the sorority's website as being something more—a cutting-edge approach to organizational storytelling.
+Websites in the early days (1995-2000) were mostly static brochures, consisting of a few pages, maybe 5 at most.
+As the chapter's alumnae adviser (and an internet and media nerd), even in 1996 I envisioned the sorority's website as being something more—a cutting-edge approach to organizational storytelling.
 As it evolved, I used the website to tell everything about the chapter that would seem relevant to current and prospective members, and also appeal to alumnae.

-We started with a site built by professional web developer, but after 18 months the site needed updating.
-So I taught myself HTML and hand-coded an entirely new website.
-Ultimately, I built out 40 or 50 pages on various topics, all internally linked and cross-linked by category and topics.
+We started the chapter's website in 1996, with a site built by professional web developer.
+After the first year, the website needed updating, but the developer's fee was too high (almost as much as the original site build).
+So in 1997, I taught myself HTML and hand-coded an entirely new website.
+Ultimately, over the next few years, I built out 40 or 50 pages on various topics, all internally linked and cross-linked by category and topics.
 For 2+ years, I updated the site frequently, to encourage return visitors.
 I was blogging, even though it wasn't called that at the time, at least not in this context.

 We Need A Website

-In 1996 I convinced the House Corporation President of the Alpha Gamma Chapter of Delta Zeta Sorority to let me hire a web developer to create a website for the chapter.
+In 1996, when I was serving as the collegiate chapter's alumnae adviser, I convinced the House Corporation President of the Alpha Gamma Chapter of Delta Zeta Sorority to let me hire a web developer to create a website for the chapter.